siobhanlgorman/knits-and-pieces/README.md

 ![](documentation/screenshots/custom-order-link.png)

-- Category label can be clicked to view more of this category
+- The Category label can be clicked to view all the products in this category

 ![](documentation/screenshots/category.png)